 Huawei to deploy Open Rack in all its public cloud data centres

-Tech giant Huawei has unveiled plans to adopt Open Rack in its new public cloud data centres across the globe.
+Tech giant Huawei has unveiled plans to adopt Open Rack in its new public cloud data centers across the globe.

-The Open Rack initiative is the first rack standard that is designed for data centres, integrating the rack into the data centre infrastructure, which OCP Foundation chief technology officer Bill Carter says is a holistic design process that considers the interdependence of everything from the power grid to the gates in the chips on each motherboard.
+The Open Rack initiative is the first rack standard that is designed for data centers, integrating the rack into the data center infrastructure, which OCP Foundation chief technology officer Bill Carter says is a holistic design process that considers the interdependence of everything from the power grid to the gates in the chips on each motherboard.

 It has already been adoption by some of the world's largest hyperscale operators, including Facebook, Microsoft, and Google.

 "Huawei's engineering and business leaders recognised the efficiency and flexibility that Open Rack offers, and the support that is available from a global supplier base,” says Carter.